elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-were-the-key-developments-during-the-archaic-period-in-classical-studies.md

 url: /learn/art-history-and-literature/questions/what-were-the-key-developments-during-the-archaic-period-in-classical-studies
 score: 9.0
 related_article1:
-    id: 164009
+    id: 164011
+    title: >-
-    title: What is the importance of sacred places in mythology?
+        What is the structuralist interpretation of mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-importance-of-sacred-places-in-mythology
+    url: /learn/art-history-and-literature/questions/what-is-the-structuralist-interpretation-of-mythology
 related_article2:
     id: 164010
+    title: >-
-    title: How do myths help in understanding human existence and religious practices?
+        How do myths help in understanding human existence and religious practices?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/how-do-myths-help-in-understanding-human-existence-and-religious-practices
 related_article3:
-    id: 164004
+    id: 164001
-    title: What are the key characteristics that define a myth?
+    title: >-
+        How does Ovid’s depiction of the Golden Age differ from Hesiod’s?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-that-define-a-myth
+    url: /learn/art-history-and-literature/questions/how-does-ovids-depiction-of-the-golden-age-differ-from-hesiods
 related_article4:
-    id: 163997
+    id: 164001
-    title: How did the Classical Period in Classical Studies come to an end?
+    title: >-
+        How does Ovid’s depiction of the Golden Age differ from Hesiod’s?
     subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-does-ovids-depiction-of-the-golden-age-differ-from-hesiods
+related_article5:
+    id: 164006
+    title: >-
+        What role did vase painting play in the iconography of Classical Mythology?
+    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-the-classical-period-in-classical-studies-come-to-an-end
+    url: /learn/art-history-and-literature/questions/what-role-did-vase-painting-play-in-the-iconography-of-classical-mythology
 ---

 &nbsp;